 |Subscription||Retains unacknowledged messages in persistent storage for 7 days from

-the moment they were published.
-Subscriptions whose client presence has
+the moment of publication.
+Subscriptions whose client presence has not

 detected through calls such as

 Attributes per message: 100

 Attribute key size: 256 bytes

 |Push delivery messages||Outstanding messages are limited to 10 MB (that is, the sum of the sizes of all outstanding messages) or a total of 1000 messages.
 If your endpoint responds quickly (faster than 100ms), these limits do not come into effect.|

 |Pull/StreamingPull messages||There are no limits on the number or aggregate size of outstanding Pull or StreamingPull messages.|

 Tips and caveats